-Our assessment of the reasons for these outcomes points primarily to Covid-19 impact, which disrup mental to our disadvantaged pupils, and they were not able to benefit from our pupil premium funded ment to purchasing chrome books for every child.
-Termly pupil progress meetings identify reason for as a group per year group.
+Our assessment of the reasons for these outcomes points primarily to Covid-19 impact, which disrupted all our subject areas to varying degrees.
+As mental to our disadvantaged pupils, and they were not able to benefit from our pupil premium funded improvements to teaching and targeted intervented ment to purchasing chrome books for every child.
+Termly pupil progress meetings identify reason for individual children's attainment and progress fas a group per year group.
 Interventions and tutoring are then planned and put in place.
-These interventions
+These interventions and tutoring groups are then reviewed